These pecan and lemon bars make a wonderful dessert for spring and are packed full of that lemon zip!

 - Cool.
 Remove from pan and slice.
 Topping with confectioners' sugar if desired!

 As I said above, these pecan and lemon bars do have some bite to them so maybe one tablespoon of zest would work for people who do not like sour things.
-I cannot get enough lemon flavour!
+I cannot get enough lemon flavor!
 I actually made lemon curd with the remaining lemons

 and plan to post that some time next week (and I made sure it was sour!)
 Summer is so close, all I can think about is lemons and homemade lemonade!